civics-101-jury-duty.mp3

 Automatically convert your mp3 files to text (txt file), Microsoft Word (docx file), and SubRip Subtitle (srt file) in minutes.

-Sonix has many features that you'd love including world-class support, upload many different filetypes, automated subtitles, share transcripts, and easily transcribe your Zoom meetings.
+Sonix has many features that you'd love including secure transcription and file storage, enterprise-grade admin tools, upload many different filetypes, collaboration tools, and easily transcribe your Zoom meetings.
 Try Sonix for free today.